Picture This… December 2020

 The monthly ‘Picture This…’ articles highlight items from the collections of Canterbury Cathedral and related collections, and are written by postgraduate students from the University of Kent and Canterbury Christ Church University, staff from the three institutions and guest contributors.
 The year 2020 is an anniversary year of St Thomas Becket, and throughout the year ‘Picture This…’ will focus on Becket.

-Author: Francesca Richardson, Centre for Medieval and Early Modern Studies, University of Kent
+Author: Francesca Richards, Centre for Medieval and Early Modern Studies, University of Kent

 This whisky miniature of Thomas Becket (died 1170) is perhaps a rather incongruous article to be found in Canterbury Cathedral Archives and Library.
 Alongside Anglo-Saxon charters, Tudor scrolls and early modern printed books, a mass-marketed product of the 1970s, designed for the sale of Scotch whisky, presents us with an entirely different story.
 In the run up to the festive season, when many will be enjoying a little glass of something over Christmas or Hogmanay, it is interesting to delve a little deeper into this object and the inspiration for its creation, St Thomas Becket, Archbishop of Canterbury.